 Q. Our pediatrician suggested that we use a cold-air humidifier to help our 1-month-old baby's dry skin and congestion.
-However, I've read these three articles that recommend using warm-air humidifiers instead.
+However, I've read these three articles that recommend using warm-air humidifiers for baby instead.
 In your opinion, which is best—cold or warm air?

 Warm air is cleaner